NetComposer/nksip/doc/guide/concepts.md

 If you are defining a server, you indicate in the [SipApp's config](../reference/configuration.md) the event packages you support, and NkSIP [will call your callback `subscribe/4`](../reference/callback_functions.md#subscribe4) when a new valid SUBSCRIBE arrives.
 If you accept it, you [should call inmeditaly `nksip_uac:notify/2`](sending_requests.md#notify) to send a NOTIFY, and after that, any time you want to.
 You can also terminate the subscription at any moment.

+## Uris

+There many places in NkSIP where you must _SIP Uris_.
+For example, to send a request to a remote host, you use a SIP uri: `nksip_uac:options(my_app, "<sip:sip2sip.info>", [])`.
+In this example, you could also have used `sip:sip2sip.info`, but, according to RFC3261, you should use the enclosing `<` and `>` if your are using uri parameters or headers: `<sip:host;transport=tcp?user-agent=my_user_agent>`.
+If you don't enclose them, the _transport_ uri parameter and _user-agent_ header will not be part of the request uri, but _external_ parameters and headers (some common external parameters are used in SIP, like `<sip:user@host>;tag=abc`.

+You can use the SIP uri to include headers to be included in the request or proxy request, but they must be escaped, using for example `http_uri:encode/1`.
+You can use the uri parameter `method` to specify the method and `body` for the body (also escaped).

+When specifing _Route_ uris, you should nearly ever use the `lr` uri parameter.

 ## Contacts

 There are several situations in any SIP enabled application where we must send to the other party a SIP URI showing the transport protocol, ip address and port where we are currently listening to receive new requests.
 A _Contact_ header is used for this.
 For example, when sending a REGISTER we must indicate to the registrar where it must send any request directed to us.
 When starting a dialog with INVITE we must inform the other party where to receive in-dialog requests.